noresttherein/sugar/README.md

 ### 7. slang.numeric ###
   1. `SafeInt` and `SafeLong` - overflow/underflow checking value types backed by `Int` and `Long`.
   2. `Ratio` and `IntRatio` - rational numbers implemented as pairs of values.
-  3. `Decimal64` - a `BigDecimal` value class implemented on 64 bits, as per `java.math.MathContext.DECIMAL64`.
+  3. `Decimal64` - a `BigDecimal`-like value class implemented on 64 bits, as per `java.math.MathContext.DECIMAL64`.